coppeliaMLA/glasseye/README.md

 So far I've only a few charts for you to use but hopefully that will expand quite rapidly.
 I've tried to create charts that are simple and uncluttered with the tooltip taking over some of the work.
 This is so that they can fit in the margin nicely.
 I've been thinking about making them as intellegent as possible so that choices are made for you about formatting (for example label positioning).
 That may prove annoying though so we'll see how it goes.
 It's easy to include any of the d3 charts into either the main body of the text or into the margin.

 Inserting a plot is again just a matter of using some custom tags.
-For example to generate a line plot just surround a string containing the path and filname of a csv file with a `<line_plot>` tag.
+For example to generate a line plot just surround a string containing the path and filname of a csv file with a `<lineplot>` tag.
 You can optionally supply axis labels.

 Alternatively you can write the data in json into the markdown.
 For example we can create an interactive treemap by inserting the following into the markdown